An estimated 79 percent of Americans age 65 and older live in car-dependent neighborhoods, and 88 percent of those do not plan to move.

 Neighbors driving neighbors is a solution to the transportation challenges our seniors and people with disabilities face.

 The senior transportation predicament is growing more urgent with the arrival of the Silver Tsunami, a demographic monster wave that will swell the 65-and-older population to a projected 74 million in 2030 from 46 million in 2015.

-The average American man outlives his ability to drive by six years; the average American woman, by 10 years.
+The average American man outlives his ability to drive by seven years; the average American woman, by 10 years.